Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 2

 shortly I think & Study

-xxxxx.
-I didnt seem to have
+Kate.
+I dont seem to have

-the very least bit of news
+the Very least bit of News

 for you.
 Another boy I have at

-this Class is Cecil Freemans
+the Class is Neil Freemans

 young brother.
 He is doing